AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 :meth:`~GSASIIscriptable.G2PwdrData.add_back_peak`       Adds a background peak to the histogram.
 Also see :meth:`~GSASIIscriptable.G2PwdrData.del_back_peak`
                                                          and :meth:`~GSASIIscriptable.G2PwdrData.ref_back_peak`.
 :meth:`~GSASIIscriptable.G2PwdrData.fit_fixed_points`    Fits background to the specified fixed points.
+:meth:`~GSASIIscriptable.G2PwdrData.set_background`      Sets a background histogram that will be subtracted (point by point) from the current histogram.
+:meth:`~GSASIIscriptable.G2PwdrData.calc_autobkg`        Estimates the background and sets the fixed background points from that.
 :meth:`~GSASIIscriptable.G2PwdrData.getdata`             Provides access to the diffraction data associated with the histogram.
 :meth:`~GSASIIscriptable.G2PwdrData.reflections`         Provides access to the reflection lists for the histogram.
 :meth:`~GSASIIscriptable.G2PwdrData.Export`              Writes the diffraction data or reflection list into a file